erogenousbeef-zz/BigReactors/Roadmap.md

 - Signal emitter if temperature gets above/below a certain level

 ### Basic fuel cycle
-- "Enricher" or some way to recycle depleted yellorium
+- "Enricher" or some way to recycle cyanite into blutonium
-- "Dump" or "incinerator" or some way of destroying depleted yellorium
- - Maybe just let people use void pipes or something?
+- Way to use blutonium as fuel, with different reactivity than yellorium

 TODO - Beta
 -----------